rollkit/docs/tutorials/IBC-connection.md

 ### Transfer token from rollup chain to osmosis-local

 Make an ibc-transfer transaction.
-This tx will transfer 1000000stake from `gm-key`  to receiver address in your local-osmosis chain.
+This transaction will transfer 1000000stake from `gm-key`  to receiver address in your local-osmosis chain.

 ```sh
 gmd tx ibc-transfer transfer transfer [src-channel] [receiver_address] [amount] --node tcp://localhost:36657 --chain-id gm --from gm-key